Skip to content

 We then gave Eliza clear advice about the claim brought against her by Sue – both its prospects, its likely value, and what we might achieve.
 We advised that although a number of Sue’s minor allegations would not succeed, Eliza was at risk of Sue succeeding in bringing a claim of constructive dismissal and discrimination because of the assumptions and offensive comments that Eliza had made about Sue’s pregnancy hormones.

 After receiving Sue’s Schedule of Loss which placed a very high value on her claim, we negotiated a favourable settlement on Eliza’s behalf.
 We illustrated to Sue’s solicitors why parts of her claim were misconceived, we set out the weaknesses in her case, and we showed that Sue’s expectations were unrealistic.
-We persuaded Sue to accept around 20% of her original offer, which reflected only a nominal amount more than the legal costs that Eliza would incur in preparing for and attending a Final Hearing.
+We persuaded Sue to accept around 20% of the original offer, which reflected only a nominal amount more than the legal costs that Eliza would incur in preparing for and attending a Final Hearing.

-Eliza was able to avoid the risk of a Tribunal award being made against her business and save the management costs of attending a two-day hearing.
-By agreeing appropriate settlement terms, Eliza was able to secure a commitment to confidentiality which protected the reputation of her business.
-Eliza’s business is still trading successfully.
+Eliza avoided the risk of a Tribunal award being made against her business and saved the management costs of attending a two-day hearing.
+By agreeing on appropriate settlement terms, Eliza secured a commitment to confidentiality, which protected her business’s reputation.

 Martin Searle Solicitors, 9 Marlborough Place, Brighton, BN1 1UB